 We accept applications for both the fall and spring semesters.

 A student who has completed 24-60 transferable credits at another institution following high school is considered a transfer applicant.
 If you anticipate completing fewer than 24 credits, you must apply as a first-year student.
 The number of transfer credits accepted by Barnard will be determined by the Office of the Registrar and students will be notified of their credit status at the time of admission.
 A maximum of 60 points can be transferred from another college or university toward a degree at Barnard College.
-Applicants who are currently first-year students in college may not apply for Spring transfer admission.
+Applicants who are currently first-year students in college may not apply for Spring transfer admission - we do not admit second-semester first-year students.
+Students currently enrolled in and in the process of completing at least 24 credits by the end of the term may apply as a transfer applicant.

 In general, any admissions officer should be able to answer your questions about the process -- if you are visiting the campus, be sure to let the admissions officer leading the information session know you are a prospective transfer student.
-Once you apply, if you have more specific questions about your application or transfer of credits, contact the Coordinator of Transfer Admissions and Associate Director, Jessica Lee at firstname.lastname@example.org.
+Once you apply, if you have more specific questions about your application or transfer of credits, contact the Office of Admissions at firstname.lastname@example.org and we will route your question to the appropriate staff member.
+While we cannot accommodate individual appointments, students are welcome to contact the Office of Admissions during business hours to direct questions to our counseling staff.

 Are you a degree candidate at another college planning to spend a semester or two at Barnard?
 Visiting Students love spending time at Barnard for much the same reasons as their degree-seeking peers.
 They join a small community within a large university and city and are able to choose from more than 3000 classes and reap all the benefits of being in a dynamic urban setting, including internships, co-curricular activities, or simply taking a bite of the Big Apple.

-Undergraduate degree candidates at other colleges may apply for admission as visiting students for one or two semesters.
+Undergraduate degree candidates at other colleges who have completed at least one year of college by the date of enrollment may apply for admission as visiting students for one or two semesters.
 Applicants to the Fall or Spring program must complete the Transfer/Visiting Student version of the Common Application, present a satisfactory college record and a submit a letter of approval from the dean or major adviser from the degree-granting institution.

 Similar to Transfer Students, while we do our best to assign housing for those who wish to live on campus (and are often very successful), we cannot guarantee placement for every visiting student.
 That being said, we prioritize housing placement for any student who would be outside of commutable range and work closely with students for whom placements cannot be made to help them find appropriate accommodations locally.